Ama Lai Shraddhanjali

 Ama Lai Shraddhanjali (Nepali: आमालाई श्रद्धाञ्जली.
 English translation: Tribute to Mother) is a Nepali folk music album by Navneet Aditya Waiba and Satya Waiba, released on 3 November 2017 in Patan Museum, Kathmandu, Nepal.
 It was released by OKListen.
 The album is a tribute to Legendary Nepali folk singer the late Hira Devi Waiba, Navneet and Satya's mother.

 The music arrangement for the album was done by Rubin Kumar Shesthra of Kutumba.
+It received good reviews for her "gentle [and] powerful" voice.

 Background

 After Hira Devi Waiba's death in 2011, the brother and sister duo tasked themselves to re-arranging and recording her songs and in 2015 they handpicked seven of her most iconic and popular songs for this album.
 The recording process took two years to complete.